eddychetz/datascience-online-courses/content/course/data-science/python.md

 ---
-title: Python basics
+title: Import Data
-date: '2021-01-01'
+date: '2024-09-04'
 type: book
 weight: 20
 ---

-Build a foundation in Python.
+Build a foundation in Python by learning how to import data into your workspace.

 <!--more-->